 Counselor in Training

 This is a training program for rising 7th and 8th grade students who are looking to move into a paid summer position for high school.
 CITs will work directly with campers in lower grades and will enthusiastically participate as an organizer, an assistant to lead counselors, and will work with the Parish Summer director on various summer tasks.
 CITs are required to attend a one-day training and must commit to four consecutive weeks of camp.
 This is a volunteer position with Parish Summer and space is limited to five select students.
-Candidates interested in interviewing for the position should fill out an application.
-Once you have submitted your form, please stop by Mr. Fisher's office (2039) to introduce yourself.
+The CIT application for 2019 is closed.
+Please check back in February 2020 for next summer.

 Driver’s Education through Parish Drives